anthonygauthier/GrindCompanion/README.md

 ## 🔌 Integration

-**Auctionator Support (Optional):** Install [Auctionator](https://www.curseforge.com/wow/addons/auctionator) for automatic AH price estimates on green/blue/purple items and cloth.
+**Auctionator Support (Optional):** Install [Auctionator](https://www.curseforge.com/wow/addons/auctionator) for automatic AH price estimates.
+You can customize which items to track for AH value using `/gc select-ah start` (shift+click items) or through the Options panel.

 ---